acenet-arc/ACENET_Summer_School_Dask/_episodes/cython.md

 ~~~
 {: .language-python}

-We also need to provide information about the return types and paramters of our functions and weather these functions will be called only from within the converted C code, `cdef`, or only from Python, `def`, or both, `cpdef`.
+We also need to provide information about the return types and parameters of our functions and weather these functions will be called only from within the converted C code, `cdef`, or only from Python, `def`, or both, `cpdef`.
 ~~~
 def test(x): #regular python function, calls from Python only ...